RustaceansKenya/driver-development-book/driver_book/src/bare_metal/binary_tools/bin_tools.md

 So in short, the resultant rust-made elf files are not really standard elf files, they contain additional rust-specific info.
 Normal Elf tools like `llvm-readobj` have the ability to parse these rust-made files, but they miss out on the rust-specific analysis.

 For this reason, the Rust community provides modded versions of the LLVM-tools in form of a toolchain componet called `llvm-tools-preview`.
-This component contains a bunch of modded llvm-tools that can completely parse and inspect both standard and rust-made elf files.
+This component contains a bunch of modded llvm-tools that can completely parse and inspect both normal and rust-made elf files.

 The word "`preview`" in the name "`llvm-tools-preview`" is important because it indicates that the component is currently not stable and is under active development.
 You can view the development progress through this [tracking issue][tracking-issue].